 12.5.4 Approved Development Plan

 By unanimously agreeing or Voting to approve a Development Plan or Latest Amended Version of the Plan, whichever is applicable, or subsequently Voting to Participate in an approved Development Plan, under Article 8.3 (Second Opportunity to Participate), each Participating Party in an approved Development Plan also agrees or Votes to participate in its Define AFE, the AFE referred to Article 12.5.2 (Approval of a Development Plan After the Conclusion of the Operator’s Exclusive Period), if applicable, and the formation of a Project Team during the Define Stage, if applicable.
 If the Parties do not approve a Selection AFE and do not form a Project Team during the Selection Stage and if the Operator’s Development Plan or Latest Amended Version of the Plan, whichever is applicable, is approved, the Operator shall directly charge the Joint Account the actual Costs it incurred in order to generate and submit the approved plan.
 Upon the approval of the Development Plan or Latest Amended Version of the Plan, whichever is applicable, the Selection Stage concludes and Appraisal Operations are deemed concluded; provided, however, if an Appraisal Operation is being conducted when the Development Plan is approved, Appraisal Operations shall be deemed concluded when the well bore in which the Appraisal Operation is being conducted is either temporarily or permanently abandoned.
-Any Non-Participating Party in the approved Development Plan’s Define AFE is subject to Article 16.5.3 (Non-Consent Proprietary Geophysical Operations, Feasibility AFEs, Selection AFEs, Define AFEs, Long Lead Development System AFEs, Post-Production Project Team AFEs, or Enhanced Recovery Project Team AFEs).
+Any Non-Participating Party in the approved Development Plan’s Define AFE is subject to Article 16.5.3 (Contract Area Assessment and/or Permitting AFEs, Non-Consent Proprietary Geophysical Operations, Long Lead Well Operation AFEs, Feasibility AFEs, Selection AFEs, Define AFEs, Long Lead Development System AFEs, Post-Production Project Team AFEs, or Enhanced Recovery Project Team AFE).

 Long Lead Development System AFEs

 After the conclusion of the Selection Stage, in order to facilitate the early and orderly commencement of the Execution Stage, the Operator has the right, prior to the approval of the Execution AFE, to submit AFEs (“Long Lead Development System AFEs”) for (a) the acquisition of long lead-time items for the Development System, (b) preliminary activities related to the fabrication, transportation or installation of the Development System, or (c) any other activity necessary to assist the Operator in the implementation of the Development Plan.
 A Long Lead Development System AFE, whose total estimated Cost when combined with the estimated Cost of all approved Long Lead Development System AFEs, does not exceed ________ million dollars ($__), requires approval by Vote of the Participating Parties in the Development Plan.
-A Long Lead Development System AFE, whose total estimated Cost when combined with the estimated Cost of all approved Long Lead Development System AFEs exceeds ________ million dollars ($__), requires approval by the unanimous agreement of the P articipating Parties in the Development Plan.
-Any Non-Participating Party in a Long Lead Development System AFE is subject to Article 16.5.3 (Non-Consent Proprietary Geophysical Operations, Feasibility AFEs, Selection AFEs, Define AFEs, Long Lead Development System AFEs, Post-Production Project Team AFEs, or Enhanced Recovery Project Team AFEs).
+A Long Lead Development System AFE, whose total estimated Cost when combined with the estimated Cost of all approved Long Lead Development System AFEs exceeds ________ million dollars ($__), requires approval by the unanimous agreement of the Participating Parties in the Development Plan.
+Any Non-Participating Party in a Long Lead Development System AFE is subject to Article 16.5.3 (Contract Area Assessment and/or Permitting AFEs, Non-Consent Proprietary Geophysical Operations, Long Lead Well Operation AFEs, Feasibility AFEs, Selection AFEs, Define AFEs, Long Lead Development System AFEs, Post-Production Project Team AFEs, or Enhanced Recovery Project Team AFE).

 Define Stage and Execution Stage